rustwasm/wasm-bindgen/DESIGN.md

         }
     }
 }

+impl WasmBoundary for Bar {
+    // ...
+}

+impl ToRefWasmBoundary for Bar {
+    // ...
+}
 ```

 In Rust we're seeing that a new type, `Bar`, is generated for this import of a